peterhens/artisan-static/source/_posts/12-cheap-motherboards-for-gaming-in-2021-buyers-guide.md

 You also get Wi-Fi 6 wireless networking as well as Intel 2.5Gb ethernet too.
 And RGB LEDs, of course.
 If you're looking at building a Zen 3 system, then the necessary BIOS updates should drop in January for this motherboard.

 Performance too is typically good for a high-end Asus board, matching X570 motherboards for gaming performance without issue.
+This is one of the cheap motherboards for gaming In 2021.

 That said, of the B550 boards we've tested, it's the far more affordable MSI board that actually comes out top in our straight performance testing.
 But the Asus can overclock far better, even if it does chew up more raw power from the plug on the whole.

 The Asus ROG Strix B550-E Gaming is the whole package then, and right now is our all-around pick for the best B550 motherboard.
 Though that still feels like a tough recommendation when X570 boards are the same price…